amar528/weather-api/README.md

 This API was explored calling the API with different parameters, and I discovered that the City was mandatory, whilst Country is not.
 So this was mirrored in this API design.
 I looked at the error cases and possible HTTP responses that can result from calling this API.
-These were modelled and handled in a ErrorDecoder instance, which throws the appropriate Exception.
+These were modelled in a ErrorDecoder instance, which throws the appropriate Exception.
 The ErrorDecoder plugs into the OpenFeign (REST client) framework.
-The exceptions are handled via a @ControllerAdvice exception handler, which maps each exception to a corresponding HTTP/REST response.
+The exceptions are handled via a @ControllerAdvice exception handler, which maps each exception to a corresponding HTTP/REST response, back to the client.

+The happy path approach, if the request is successfully validated, will delegate the request to the CachedCRUDStrategy.
+The idea behind this strategy implementation is to first hit the DB, to see if we have a match for that city, city/country combination.
+If we do, the TTL is checked against the current time.
+We have a configured threshold that gives us the ability to expire persisted weather data.
+If the item isn't in the DB, or it has expired, then we will call the Open Weather API (via Feign Client), translate to our JPA entity WeatherData, and then persist this data.
+The data is adapted back to a DTO representation for the client.

 ## Design Patterns Used